unsplash-image-8LkU6r_wb7k.jpg

 Afternoon

-Pete facilitates a conversation around process, attention and the relationship between art and public life, drawing threads between the studio and the village.
+Return to Bored Peach Club for a closing session of reflection on your week's work and how the experience has shaped response.
+Pete facilitates the conversation around process, attention and the relation between art and public life by drawing threads between the studio and the village.

 Evening